Rogue24/SVGAPlayer_OptimizedDemo/README.md

     }
 }
 ```
-- Simply implement the closure `SVGAParsePlayer. downloader`.
+- Simply implement the closure `SVGAParsePlayer.downloader`.

-Note: Internally, the downloader is invoked for downloading by determining whether the resource path includes the http:// and https:// prefixes; otherwise, the local resource loading method will be used.
+Note: Internally, the downloader is invoked for downloading by determining whether the resource path includes the `http://` and `https://` prefixes; otherwise, the local resource loading method will be used.

 ## Mutually exclusive API